pedrovponte/PLOG-project/README.md

 ### Making moves

-The `move(GameState, Player, MidGameState, NewRow, NewColumn, Jump)` asks the player for position inputs that are validated using the predicates `checkRow/2` and `checkColumn/2`.
+The `move(+GameState, +Player, -MidGameState, -NewRow, -NewColumn, -Jump)` asks the player for position inputs that are validated using the predicates `checkRow/2` and `checkColumn/2`.
 After that, the predicate `validateContent` is called to check if the player is selecting one of their pieces.
 If any of these verifications fail, the predicate asks again for the input.
-If it succeeds the predicate `selectSpot(GameState, Player, MidGameState, InitRow, InitColumn, NewRow, NewColumn, Jump)` is called asking the user for inputs and validating if it is an empty cell using the predicate `validateMove`.
+If it succeeds the predicate `selectSpot(+GameState, +Player, -MidGameState, +InitRow, +InitColumn, -NewRow, -NewColumn, -Jump)` is called asking the user for inputs and validating if it is an empty cell using the predicate `validateMove`.

-If all the verifications check out, then it is called `replaceValueMatrix` that replaces the old player's position for an empty space and the piece at the moving position to the player's piece, obtaining a new GameState - MidGameState.
+If all the verifications suceed, then it is called `replaceValueMatrix` that replaces the old player's position for an empty space and the piece at the moving position to the player's piece, obtaining a new GameState - MidGameState.

 Given that each player may or may not put a stone after a move we included the predicate `canPutStone(+YellowStones, +MidGameState, +Player, -FinalGameState, -FinalStones, +Jump,+Mode)` that checks if the player still has stones left and did not jump.
 If those conditions are met then the predicate `selectSpotStone(+GameState, -Player, -FinalGameState)` is called asking the user for inputs and validating if it is an empty cell using the predicate `validateStoneSpot`